Salybia Constituency

 - Community Credit Unions and Artisanal Markets

-- Cultural performance stages and youth centers
+- Cultural performance stages and youth centres

 While internet connectivity and road access remain uneven in more remote areas, solar electrification and catchment water systems have been expanded under disaster-preparedness funding.